 Grassroots Coffee Company

 We stopped by Grassroots Coffee Company, for our last course.
 We enjoyed a tutorial about the difference between light and dark roast coffee and how cold-brew and hot-brew coffee beans are prepared, as we sat on stools at a table in a private-ish corner.
 Our friendly coffee advisor paired our coffee with a sweet dessert.
-The coffee house was packed with people but the coffee was just the pick-me-up I needed after enjoying all of the rich foods on the tour.
+The coffee was just the pick-me-up I needed after enjoying all of the rich foods on the tour.

 In addition to all of the delicious eats to fill our bellies, Mike continued to inform and entertain us along the way.
-He told the following stories:
+He told us a number of stories about Thomasville’s rich history.
+During our tour Mike told the following stories:

 - Shortly after her husband’s assassination, first lady Jackie Kennedy stayed in Thomasville for a few weeks;